 Bear in mind, agents

-This is considered by the Property Institute, as the most reliable way of establishing a home's worth, the sale price range for selling, or a value for insurance purposes.
+The Property Institute considers in-person valuations as the most reliable way of establishing a home's worth, the sale price range for selling, or a value for insurance purposes.

-When reviewing valuations, you may need help deciphering legal jargon, acronyms and terms.
-The NZ Law Society, would likely be the most reliable source for legal definitions you could use, related to property.
+When reviewing valuations you may need help deciphering legal jargon, acronyms and terms.
+The NZ Law Society is a reliable source for legal definitions related to property.

 Some properties however, can be hard to indicate a price for due to the uniqueness of the property or location, or both.
 While many sellers believe they 'know' their property's worth, it might pay to get a registered valuer to conduct a professional valuation so you have data to rely on.

-Unrealistic price expectations by sellers is one of the leading causes why properties don't sell first time around, or second time either and many of these have been in receipt of offers very close to the seller's price.
+Unrealistic price expectations by sellers is one of the leading causes why properties don't sell first time around, or second time either.
 If you're unsure, investing in a full valuation could be gold.